MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-initialize-model.md

 ---
 title: "ML Studio (classic): Initialize Model - Azure"
-description: "Learn about the modules you can use in Azure Machine Learning Studio (classic) to define a machine learning model and set its parameters." ms.date: 05/06/2019 ms.service: "machine-learning" ms.subservice: "studio-classic"
+description: "Learn about the modules you can use in Machine Learning Studio (classic) to define a machine learning model and set its parameters." ms.date: 05/06/2019 ms.service: "machine-learning" ms.subservice: "studio-classic"